by Karen Jones

 Remove the fabric and check whether the graphics have formed the way you intended.

 When you think about screen printing, transfer paper comes to mind.
-No matter your type of design, the transfer papers are the only medium available to make your printing process a success.
+No matter your type of design, transfer papers are the only medium available to make your printing process a success.
 Whether you are designing images, block texts, or plain backgrounds, this article will help you find the best paper for you.